AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array:
 - Solved Remove Duplicates from Sorted Array II medium level on leetcode with tc of O(n) and sc of O(1)
 - Solved multiple of 3 and 5 medium level on HackerRank with tc of O(n) and sc of O(1)

+### day 20 of #100DaysOfCode
+- Improved portfolio case study page to handle different types of data
+- Added Featurs and conclusion Components in case study page

+#### Recursion:
+- Solved Reverse Nodes in k-Group hard level on leetcode with tc of O(n) and sc of O(1) that Beats 93.66% in runtime and 88.11% in Memory in JavaScript